shellywanamaker/shellywanamaker.github.io/_posts/2017-09-27-October-Goals.md

      * Determine if abundance difference is “biologically relevant,” aka look to lit for abundance values to see what is low, normal, high (if possible!)
      - [ ] See if I can bring DIA results into SRM analysis (at very least, compare 3 proteins in DIA data)
      - [ ] Consider implications: HSP70 is not highly specific, since some interference w/ gigas in dilution curve
- * Start drafting geoduck proteomics
+ * Start drafting geoduck proteomics paper
-     - [ ] utline everything
+     - [ ] Outline everything
      - [ ] Methods detailed
      - [ ] Full lit review